Hopwood Hall: History and architecture

+Restoration process

 RMBC did not have the resources to renovate nor properly maintain the hall, and in 1998 Historic England placed it on its Heritage at Risk Register.
 In 2017 the property was 5 to 10 years away from being largely unsalvageable - dry-rotted wood was the norm, water seeped from the walls and roof, floors laid bare to earth, windows were missing, a tree grew from the chimney, buildings had been vandalised.

 In September 2017, the American actor and entrepreneur Hopwood DePree signed a licence to occupy for Hopwood Hall, which allowed for some filming.
 DePree became interested in the property after researching his family history online and coming to visit; RMBC verified his family connection through American Revolutionary War-era civil servant John Hopwood and based on that connection, offered him an opportunity to buy it under conditions that he properly restore and maintain it, at which point he would become the new owner.
 DePree said, "I don't think any of this would have happened without that connection."
 DePree, who had been living in Hollywood, moved to England to pursue the restoration full time.
 Emergency work to make the building structurally sound and waterproof started in May 2018.
 As of June 2022 the costs of restoration were expected to total approximately £10.7 million ($13 million), and annual maintenance approximately £650,000 ($800,000), with funds raised by DePree, the council and other sources.
 DePree published a book called Downton Shabby documenting the restoration process.
 DePree received planning permission for the restoration that year.

+Legal battle

 In 2024 after £1.7 million in grants from RMBC and heritage organisations such as Historic England had been spent on restoration and the agreement with DePree had expired, the property owners, RMBC, chose not to renew the agreement.
 They said DePree had failed to produce a viable plan for the future of the building.
 In early November, he was issued with an order to vacate the building while RMBC explored other options for raising funds for restoration.
 In September 2025, DePree filed a lawsuit against RMBC in the High Court of Justice over the council's failure to uphold its end of the option agreement.